JamesKindon/jkindon.github.io/blog/_posts/2023-09-21-hydejack-github-pages-docker-containers.md

 bundle exec jekyll serve --host 0.0.0.0 --incremental --watch --force_polling --strict_front_matter --drafts
 ```

-There a couple of switches there of note
+There are a couple of switches there of note

 -  The `--host 0.0.0.0` command will force Jekyll to bind to the local `0.0.0.0` address which then allows port-forwarding (thanks google).
 -  The `--incremental` switch is used to pick up changes as you make them, and force rendering of that changed content.
 The `--force_polling` switch was needed as funny enough, when running a Linux Docker Container on Windows and using a `mount` to local content, change detection doesn't work.
 -  The `--watch` command was used as part of my testing on the above, I left it there as it wasn't doing any damage.
 -  I like the `--strict_front_matter` switch as I had so much to rework from my old posts that I was making mistakes all over the place.
 This helped me understand what I broke.
--  Using `--drafts` allows you to serve draft posts localed in the `_drafts` folder.
+-  Using `--drafts` allows you to serve draft posts located in the `_drafts` folder.

 So when I start my container now, I simply change directory across to `/website` and then run my serve command `bundle exec jekyll serve --host 0.0.0.0 --incremental --watch --force_polling --strict_front_matter --drafts`